stomita/lwc-directive-comparator/README.md

 ```

 You can do the comparison in iterations, too.
-Each iteration element have comparator properties that
+Each iteration element has a comparator property to form a comparison expression.

 ```javascript
 import { LightningElement } from 'lwc';